Dobiasd/frugally-deep/README.md

 }
 ```

-When using `export_model.py` some test cases are generated automatically and saved along with your model. `fdeep::load_model` runs these tests to make sure the results of a forward pass in frugally-deep are the same as if run in Keras.
+When using `export_model.py` a test case (input and corresponding output values) are generated automatically and saved along with your model. `fdeep::load_model` runs this test to make sure the results of a forward pass in frugally-deep are the same as if run in Keras.

-Images can easily be converted to `fdeep::tensor3` by using `tensor3_from_bgr_image` / `tensor3_from_gray_image`.
+In order to convert images to `fdeep::tensor3` the convenience functions `tensor3_from_bgr_image` and `tensor3_from_gray_image` are provided.

 Performance